King Arthur & the Knights of Justice (video game): Reception

 The title received generally negative reviews.
-Freelance critic Robert Schmitz gave the title a score of 0.5 out of 11, calling it "awful" and explaining the game is almost "better left unsaid", Schmitz criticised Enix's decision to base the game on a little-known cartoon series.
+Freelance critic Robert Schmitz gave the title a score of 0.5 out of 11, calling it "awful" and saying he "hated" it.
+Schmitz also criticised Enix's decision to base the game on a little-known cartoon series.
+While Nintendo Power gave the game an eight-page walkthrough, its review score was quite low for its usual scoring standards, writing that the game was largely puzzle-solving, but that the "puzzles" were merely finding hidden items which the game tells you where they are.
 The four reviewers of Electronic Gaming Monthly were divided.
 Ed Semrad and Danyon Carpenter said it was "okay", with the strong music, immersive sound effects, and epic quest balanced against the below-average graphics, while Al Manuel and Sushi-X said it was an all-around mediocre clone of Secret of Mana.
 Both Carpenter and Sushi-X remarked that the game would have a hard time getting noticed due to it being released in the same month as Chrono Trigger.
 Allan Milligan, in a review for the Gaming Intelligence Agency, judged the graphics and audio both mediocre, the character designs as bad, the plot generic and the puzzles not challenging.
 He noted that it is impossible for the player to know in advance which Knight is best suited for which boss.
 Milligan called the game "staggeringly ill-conceived" and likened it to a succession of fetch quests.
 He criticized the fact that all enemies on a screen must be defeated to progress through some passages, and the possibility for characters and enemies to be hidden from the player's view behind large objects.
-The Knights' artificial intelligence was also denounced, as was the lack of animation when a character or enemy is hit.
+The Knights' weak artificial intelligence was denounced, as was the lack of animation when a character or enemy is hit.